-The day your child starts school is the beginning of an exciting journey but it is also an emotional day.
-It's only natural that you may have concerns about how your child is managing with school life and how they are coping without you.
+Please do not hesitate to contact Mrs Glanville-Thomas/Mrs Cookson with any questions you may have.
+Our class email address is acorns@chacewaterschool.co.uk your child is managing with school life and how they are coping without you.
 Please let us reassure you that it gets better!
 Try not to worry - we will always let you know either by telephone or by talking to you at the end of the day if there are any problems at school.
 We also need you to let us know if you suspect any problems, so that together we can sort them out quickly.